 Sarah's ex-partner Ben Lacomba was charged with her murder and sentenced to 27 years in prison.
 He continues to maintain his cowardly silence and will not give up the location of Sarah's body.
 Her family face the ongoing nightmare no one ever wishes to face of not knowing where there loved one is.

-The ‘Search for Sarah Wellgreen’ community search team began shortly after Sarah was first reported missing and saw in excess of 1,000 people participate in searches to try and find her.
-The team is co-ordinated by six local residents who continue to oversee voluntary search efforts using victim recovery dogs and other specialised volunteers.
-They were responsible for engaging an estimated 750,000 people around the country on social media.
+The Search for Sarah Wellgreen community search team began shortly after Sarah was first reported missing and saw in excess of 1,000 people participate in searches to try and find her.
+The team was co-ordinated by six local residents who continue to oversee voluntary search efforts using specialist volunteers.
+An estimated 750,000 people was reached on social media around the country.

-All donations are much appreciated and we can guarantee it will be for the sole benefit of the family, no trustee or volunteer will receive any money from the fund.
+The co-ordinating team are working with Paul Rothwell at Martin Tolhurst Solicitors alongside The Carley Partnership accountants to establish and manage the trust fund.
+All donations are much appreciated and we can guarantee it will be for the sole benefit of the three younger children, no trustee or volunteer will receive any money from the fund.

 Thank you for your support,